Solomon

 Solomon Silver Proof Coin Solomon Silver Proof Coin

-Uncirculated: A Mint State coin struck on a normal planchet.
-The coin displays a matte type appearance.
+Proof-Like: A Mint State coin struck on a standard quality planchet.
+The coin displays a mirror type finish, but of lesser degree than a full Proof strike.
 A small six pointed "Star of David" mintmark struck on the "Solomon" coin at the bottom.

 Proof: A coin which was made with special care.
 The coins are struck with extra pressure using polished dies.
 The planchets are specially selected and polished.
 The coins exhibit a mirror-like surface in the fields and a frosted appearance on the raised points of the coin.
 A small Hebrew 'mem' mintmark is struck on the "Solomon" coin at the bottom.